apache/skywalking-website/content/blog/2024-010-15-introduce-r3-to-recognition-restful-url/index.md

 title: "Introduce R3 to recognition RESTFul URI"
 date: 2024-10-17
 author: Han Liu
-description: "This article will introduce how to use R3 to identify RESTFul URLs and integrate them into SkyWalking."
+description: "This article will introduce how to use R3 to identify RESTFul URIs and integrate them into SkyWalking."
 tags:
 - RESTFul
 - R3